anishst/Learn/CloudComputing/AWS/aws_notes.md

 ### AWS Elastic Beanstalk
 - easy-to-use service for deploying and scaling web applications and services
+- You can upload code directly using a **ZIP or WAR file**.
+You can also use a Git archive.
 - uses Cloud Formation in backend
 - platform as a service; managed service; developer responsible for code only
 - beansstalk itself is free; pay for resources that make up app